How Do You Get a Green Card Through a Lottery?

 Natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years: Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, Ecuador, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
 Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.

-If you need help applying for diversity visa, call Immigration lawyer at 480-425-2009 or contact us visa our website and we will help you!
+If you need help applying for a diversity visa, call an immigration lawyer at Juras Law Firm, PLC in Scottsdale, AZ at 480-425-2009 to schedule a consultation, and we will help you!